 Smalltalk [81] and Objective-C [4] support the extension of existing classes with new methods.
 Smalltalk also supports redefinitions of methods.
-In contrast to JavaGI, both languages are dynamically typed.
+In contrast to JavaGI, Smalltalk is a dynamically typed language and the type language of Objective-C is much weaker than that of JavaGI.